PrismaLog/PrismaLog.github.io/index.md

 Note: Adding new favorites is only possible with stopped logging.

-If a task is set as a favorite a new entry is available in the statis bar of the PrismaLog Mac OS Icon.
+If a task is set as a favorite a new entry is available in the status bar of the PrismaLog Mac OS Icon.

-In the symbol bar it is also possible to reopen the window of the application or to close the application.
+In the status bar it is also possible to reopen the window of the application or to close the application.

 ### Export